mariscellaneous/RelativeAccumulation/README.md

 ## Description of csv file

-Latitude: Latitude of airborne snow radar pick location
-Longitude: Longitude of airborne snow radar pick location
+**Latitude**: Latitude of airborne snow radar pick location **Longitude**: Longitude of airborne snow radar pick location

-Absolute_Accumulation_Rate: Accumulation rates as derived from NASA Operation IceBridge snow radar and forced to MERRA-2 P-E on MERRA-2's gridscale.
+**_Absolute_Accumulation_Rate_**: Accumulation rates as derived from NASA Operation IceBridge snow radar and forced to MERRA-2 P-E on MERRA-2's gridscale.
 Please note this product is heavily dependent on MERRA-2 P-E.

-Relative_Accumulation: Absolute accumulation rate at a radar pick divided by a 25 km mean absolute accumulation rate.
+**_Relative_Accumulation_**: Absolute accumulation rate at a radar pick divided by a 25 km mean absolute accumulation rate.
 This is analagous to  cumulative mass divided by 25 km mean cumulative mass.
 Can be used to study small-scale variability in accumulation rate, but will not provide absolute accumulation rates in m w.e./yr.
 It is largely independent of MERRA-2 P-E.
 Relative_Accumulation_Error: Error in relative accumulation as described in Supplement S1.

 ---